arnabdey73/iac-azure-core-governance/docs/IMPLEMENTATION-SUMMARY.md

 ---

-**This implementation transforms the repository from a basic governance template into a comprehensive enterprise Azure governance and FinOps platform, ready for large-scale organizational deployment.**
+**This implementation transforms the repository from a basic governance template into a comprehensive enterprise Azure governance platform, ready for large-scale organizational deployment.**